DeNepo/welcome-to-js/just-enough-javascript/README.md

 be running these programs or changing them.

 You can study these exercises alone to memorize and master JS syntax, flipping between _read_ and \_write like a flashcard.
-Or you can do them in pairs.
-If you study these in pairs you and your study buddy should take turns in each role:
+Or you can do them in small groups.
+If you study these in groups you and your group members should take turns in each role:

 - **Reader**: The _reader_ will open the finished program and will read the program out loud, guiding the _writer_ as they complete the program.
 The reader's challenge is help the writer _exactly_ reproduce the code; each space, each new line, each character, each capital letter, everything!
-- **Writer**: the _writer_ will try to write down _exactly_ the correct program following only the instructions of reader.
+- **Writers**: the _writers_ will try to write down _exactly_ the correct program following only the instructions of reader.
 No peaking!
-The writer should not look at the finished program, only listen to the advice of their reader and follow the hints of the editor.
+The writers should not look at the finished program, only listen to the advice of their reader and follow the hints in the editor.

 Looking for an extra challenge?
 Try to complete these exercises _without ever_ showing each other your screens!